oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   assignments that provide values for attributes defined in the Capability definition.

-- directives_list: represents the optional list of strings that defines directives for this capability:

-  - valid values for the strings:
+- directives_list: represents the optional list of strings that defines if this capability allows relationships from source nodes created within this service template (*internal*) or from source nodes created outside this service template as available to the TOSCA environment (*external*) or if it should use a combination of the above.
+Valid values for the strings are as follows:

-    - “internal” – relationships to this capability can be created from source nodes created within this template.
+  - `internal`: relationships to this capability can be created from source nodes created within this template.

-    - “external” – relationships to this capability can be created from source nodes created outside this template as available to the TOSCA environment.
+  - `external`: relationships to this capability can be created from source nodes created outside this template as available to the TOSCA environment.

-  - the order of the strings in the list defines which scope should be attempted first when fulfilling the assignment.
+  The order of the strings in the list defines which scope should be attempted first when fulfilling the assignment.

-  - If no directives are defined, the default value is left to the particular implementation.
+  If no directives are defined, the default value is left to the particular implementation.

-#### Example

-The following example shows a capability assignment:
+The following code snippet shows an example capability assignment:

-##### Notation example
 ```
 node_templates:
   some_node_template: